Mortgage Payment Calculator

 Figuring Out What You Can Afford

-Whenever you shop for a new home, you should shop for a new home loan as well.
+Whenever you shop for a new home, shop for a new home loan as well.
 Gather as many loan offers as you can and compare each using a loan calculator.
 Doing your homework can save you a lot of money and heartache in the long run.
-Think about this: a difference of only 1.5% interest on a 30 year, $100,000 will cost you $39,980 in interest over the course of the loan.
+Think about this: a difference of only 1.5% interest on a 30 year, $100,000 loan will cost you $39,980 in interest over the course of the loan.
 It’s your money.
 Use a mortgage calculator to learn how you can hold onto more of it.

 How do we calculate?

-If you would like to know how to calculate mortgage payment on your own, the equation is:
+If you would like to know how to calculate your mortgage payment on your own, the equation is:

 MP=P[r(1+r)^n/((1+r)^n)-1]